The Clique (film): Plot

 One night, Claire visits Massie's room to confront her, but the latter is gone.
 Seeking revenge, Claire logs onto Massie's IM account and messages the other three girls pretending to be Massie; first tricking Alicia into dressing like Claire, then body shaming Dylan, and finally getting Kristen to confide that she is secretly poor and attends OCD on a scholarship, which is why she's constantly stressed about maintaining top grades.
-One by one, the girls start to dislike Massie and decide to kick her out of the Pretty Committee, welcoming Claire into the clique instead.
+The girls subsequently eject Massie from the Pretty Committee and invite Claire to take her place.

 After Kristen confronts Massie about the messages, the two deduce that Claire was the one behind them.
 The bullying starts anew, now greater in severity.
 Claire eventually breaks down in front of her mother, who encourages her to remain true to herself.
-Massie decides to surprise Chris by jumping out of a pop out cake at her family's upcoming charity auction while wearing a shirt that reads "I Love Chris Abeley."
-Layne, having realized that Massie was just using her, makes amends with Claire.
+Meanwhile, Massie decides to surprise Chris by jumping out of a pop out cake at her family's upcoming charity auction while wearing a shirt that reads "I Love Chris Abeley."
+Layne, having realized that Massie was just using her, makes amends with Claire, who apologizes for abandoning her and admits that she'd rather have a true friend than be friends with someone like Massie.

 On a field trip to New York City, the Pretty Committee tries to sell a makeup line created by Kristen for a school project, but their recipe contains peanut oil, triggering allergic reactions in their classmates.
 Amidst the panic, Massie anonymously texts Claire, suggesting she use Layne's oatmeal to reduce the swelling.
 This proves successful, and all the other students regard Claire as a hero.
+Kristen thanks her and admits she's glad she told Claire her secret rather than Massie.

-At the charity auction, Claire reaches out to the other members of the clique, who all accept her apology and commend her for her efforts to stand up to Massie, revealing that they secretly harbor resentment for Massie's cruel and controlling nature as well.
+At the charity auction, Claire reaches out to Alicia and Dylan, who accept her apology and commend her for her efforts to stand up to Massie, revealing that they secretly harbor resentment for Massie's cruel and controlling nature as well.
 After learning that Chris has a girlfriend, Claire prevents Massie from jumping out of the cake to save her from embarrassment.
 Massie thanks her, and admits that she targeted Claire because she feared her friends would pick Claire over her otherwise.
 That night, Massie types a note on her computer that Claire is now welcome in the Pretty Committee, smiling to herself.